 Meet our neighbourhoods team

-Every area has its own designated neighbourhood housing officer, who you can contact at any time.
 If you are unsure who your neighbourhood officer is, check the attached spreadsheet.
 To find your street quickly, use the 'find' tool and type in your street name.
-If you need a hand, please email us at neighbourhoodhousing@northtyneside.gov.uk or call 0191 643 6384, 0191 643 6382 or 0191 643 6385.
+If you aren’t sure who your Officer is, email us at neighbourhoodhousing@northtyneside.gov.uk or call 0345 2000 102.

 Tenancy home visits

-Neighbourhood housing officers also make home visits to help us get to know our tenants better, check the overall condition of the property and see if there are any outstanding issues or repairs.
+Neighbourhood housing officers make home visits to help us get to know our tenants better, check the overall condition of the property and see if there are any outstanding issues or repairs.
 These visits are invaluable in finding out if anyone in the household needs any additional support, which we can help arrange.
 For example, with health needs, financial concerns, employment and training, or safety at home.
 Tenants will receive a letter in advance with an appointment time.
 If it's not convenient for you, please call us to rearrange it using the phone number on your letter.

 Estate walkabouts

 Your neighbourhood housing officer carries out regular estate walkabouts in your neighbourhood.
 These are an opportunity for you to ask questions, report any issues and get involved in helping to improve your estate.
 We want to make sure that the local area looks appealing, is functioning well and that any problems are put right.
+There's a video on this page showing Tracy on a walkabout, so you can see the kind of things that are covered.

 It is important for us to have strong relationships between our tenants and neighbourhood housing officers, and we'd like to encourage tenants to come along and have a chat to the team when they are in your neighbourhood.